 There are two ways to add files, folders and volumes to the Trusted Files list.
 First click the Trusted Files button, then do one of the following:

 - Click the small + button at the bottom-left corner of the screen, navigate to the item you'd like to add to the Trusted Files list, then click the Add button, or

 - Drag the item from the Finder into the window

 Adding a folder or volume tells VirusBarrier to trust all files contained in the selected item, including any subfolders it contains.

 VirusBarrier is designed to work unobtrusively in the background once it's installed.
 However, it has numerous options to let you control how its various functions run.
 You set these options in the Preferences window, which you reach either by choosing VirusBarrier > Preferences… or by pressing Command-comma on your keyboard.

-    The Preferences window is divided into four panes: General, Scanner, Advanced, and Feedback.
+The Preferences window is divided into three panes: General, Scanner and Advanced.

-    Volumes when they are mounted is triggered whenever you mount a new storage device, whether local (such as a hard drive) or remote (such as a network drive).
-If the Ignore read-only volumes checkbox is checked, VirusBarrier will perform the action only on those volumes where it could change the drive being scanned (for example, to repair an infected file on a disk).
+- Ignore read-only volumes: if checked, VirusBarrier will perform the action only on those volumes where it could change the drive being scanned (for example, to repair an infected file on a disk).